 Work in local historical societies, museums, archival and resource centers, etc. Open to second semester Juniors and Seniors who have completed a minimum of 12 credit hours in history, including U.S. history, and who present a GPA of 3.0 or higher in history and 2.9 or higher overall.
 Permission of the Director of American Studies and the Head of the History Department is required.
 Evaluation of such credit is made by the staff of the participating institution, and the Director of American Studies or a member of the History Department chosen by the Department in consultation with the Director of American Studies.
+Prerequisites: HIST-101 or HIST-190.
 (Cross-listed as AMST-480) (ATTR: ARTS, INT)